Proverbs 25 – Hezekiah’s Collection of Solomon’s Proverbs

 i.
 The fact that someone travels from a far country to deliver good and important news makes the news all the more important.
 Many are willing to listen to the good news of Jesus Christ from someone who comes from a distance, just because the trouble they went to in bringing the message adds to its importance.

 ii.
-“In the Biblical world news traveled agonizingly slow and was delivered with great difficult, so that extending the distance to a far off land heightens the refreshment.”
+“In the Biblical world news traveled agonizingly slow and was delivered with great difficulty, so that extending the distance to a far off land heightens the refreshment.”
 (Waltke)

 A righteous man who falters before the wicked